If you're having trouble with our Salesforce integration, there are a few things that could be happening.

 To review all limits in place by plan, see Salesforce API Requests Limits.

 Salesforce provides admin users with two means to view API calls consumption metrics.
 Log into Salesforce as the Geckoboard connection user to view the following metrics:

 Company Profile > Company Information - The figures are stored in the API Requests, Last 24 Hours field.
 The value being tracked in that field shows what has been consumed within the last 24 hours.
 This means that the calls consumed at 12:36 pm will not be made available for use again until the following day.
 Any calls consumed will continue to be counted towards this count until that time.

 Reports > Administrative Reports > API Calls Made Within Last 7 Days - This report displays based on the day the individual call is consumed.

 For more information on how to interpret the API calls usage data, see Why don't the numbers for my API usage align with the numbers in my "API Usage Last 7 Days" report?

 - Minimize the frequency in which widgets are updated.

-- For example, if you have a widget setup to visualize a report that updates only twice per day, refreshing every 30 seconds isn't really necessary.
+Tip: If you have a widget set up to visualize a report that updates only twice per day, refreshing every 30 seconds isn't really necessary.
 In such case, you are better off refreshing only every 2.5 hours.

 - If you still exceed your API-request quota is possible that you need a higher limit.
 At this point we recommend you to purchase additional API calls.
 For more information, contact your Salesforce account representative.

 In addition to the Salesforce Daily API Limit, there are also a number of other limitations when working with the Salesforce Reports API.
-You can find out more about the Requirements and Limitations here, but we've highlighted the most relevant points in the list below:
+You can find out more about the Requirements and Limitations, but we've highlighted the most relevant points in the list below:

 - Your organization can request up to 1,200 asynchronous requests per hour.